ckenaley/trackter/README.md

 ## Installation

-The release version on CRAN of *trackter* can be installed with:
+The release version of *trackter* can be installed with:

 ``` r
 install.packages("trackter")
 ```

-The current development version can be install with:
+The current development version can be installed with:

 ``` r
     require(devtools)